VisualFP/docs/SA/design_concept/content/design/design_iteration_2_decisions_application.typ

-Of these two styles, the elaborate application style was chosen over explicit application since the elaborate style stays readable when scaling up to more extensive examples, while the explicit style starts to feel overloaded.
+Of these two styles, the elaborate application style was chosen over explicit application since the elaborate style stays readable when scaling up to more extensive examples, while the explicit style would start to feel overloaded more quickly.

 The type resolution for the elaborate application style works like this: